By Grace Park

 Published: 11/05/2019, edited: 07/06/2021

-The wildfires that have plagued both Northern and Southern California are reported to be mostly under control at the moment, but fire risk in the state remains high.
+In the past, wildfires have plagued both Northern and Southern California and as temperatures are increasing, fire risk in the state remains high.
 If you live near an area where wildfires are a possibility — in California or elsewhere — it pays to be prepared, so that you and your pup are protected.

 When a wildfire burns, smoke can spread quickly — and often far beyond the fire's perimeter.
 Keep in mind that if you’re affected by smoke, it’s safe to assume your dog will be, too.
 During periods of poor air quality, the American Veterinary Medical Association (AVMA) recommends these tips to help protect your pup: